 Suitable parking is a feature of each hotel, although it’s not always covered or garage parking, although this is reserved for you where available.

-- Luxury hotel accommodation for 12 nights (4&5 star hotels)
+- Superb luxury hotel accommodation for 12 nights (4&5 star hotels)

 - Fabulous breakfast each morning

-- Three-course dinner on 8 evenings, with wine (half bottle per person)
+- Three-course dinner on seven evenings, with wine (half bottle per person)